 8.3.
 Release policy - user access

-In line with the Community legal framework and the European Statistics Code of Practice Eurostat disseminates European statistics on it's website (see item 10 - 'Accessibility and clarity') respecting professional independence and in an objective, professional and transparent manner in which all users are treated equitably.
+In line with the Community legal framework and the European Statistics Code of Practice Eurostat disseminates European statistics on its website (see item 10 - 'Accessibility and clarity') respecting professional independence and in an objective, professional and transparent manner in which all users are treated equitably.
 The detailed arrangements are governed by the Eurostat protocol on impartial access to Eurostat data for users.

 10.1.
 Dissemination format - News release